-Sick leave is accrued beginning the first month of employment and may be used as accrued.
-Regular full-time faculty accrues paid sick days at the rate of one (1) working day per calendar month of service.
-Regular part-time faculty who work at least 17.5 hours per week accrues paid sick days in a ratio proportionate to the percentage of time worked.
-Sick leave accumulates from year to year up to a limit of ninety (90) days.
+- 1. Sick leave is accrued beginning the first month of employment and may be used as accrued.
+Regular full-time employees accrue paid sick days at the rate of one (1) working day per calendar month of service.
+Regular part-time employees who work at least 17.5 hours per week accrue paid sick days in a ratio proportionate to the percentage of time worked. - 2.
+Employees are eligible to accrue up to a maximum of 90 sick days. - 3.
+An employee does not accrue sick leave for any full calendar month in which he/she is in an unpaid status. - 4.
+Sick leave does not count towards hours worked for overtime purposes. - 5.
+An employee's sick leave balance may be obtained from MSM's centralized time and attendance system.